wchang88/mnlp-assn2-asr/quechua/README.md

-This is the directory for Guarani.
+This is the directory for Quechua.